 Mediterranean Ecology - Spain, Italy, France

-This program is for students interested in learning about modern American diplomacy and the people who make it happen.
+The American Diplomacy Seminar provides a university-level competency for students interested in learning about modern American diplomacy and the people who make it happen.
 Students will go behind the scenes at U.S. embassies in Europe and North Africa to meet U.S. diplomats at the forefront of American engagement.
-Cultural visits, embassy briefings and academic lectures by IAU scholars and resident experts will place U.S. policies in their historic and geographic context, provide real-world examples of how American diplomats work, and explore the economic, security and environmental issues they face.
+Cultural visits, Embassy briefings, and academic lectures by IAU scholars and resident experts will place U.S. policies in their historic and geographic context, provide real-world examples of how American diplomats work, and explore the economic, security, and environmental issues they face.

 Europe & the Islamic World

 The Europe and the Islamic World Seminar is designed for students interested in an academic and cultural experience in France, Morocco, and Spain.
 Students participate in a series of briefings from leading academic, literary, and political experts on the European relationship with the Islamic world.
 In each city, students attend daily lectures and meetings with distinguished scholars from IAU in addition to local guides and experts in the fields of politics, art history, history, and culture.
 Special emphasis is placed on the importance of immigration to Europe and its current socio-cultural implications on the region.

 The French Language and Culture January Term (J-term) is designed for students interested in a language and cultural immersion experience in the Mediterranean region of Southern France.
 IAU's exceptional out-of-classroom experiences include homestays, regional field studies, and extracurricular activities such as wine tastings and cooking courses.
 Students receive intensive language instruction and have an immersive experience in the local culture during this three-week program.